Ochrazy/Qt-FramelessNativeWindow/README.md

 This project is work in progress.

 The Qt-FramelessNativeWindow is a frameless Qt Desktop Window with added support for native OS-features.
 A frameless Window has no title bar and needs custom close, minimze and maximize buttons.
+The **FramelessWindowConverter** class converts existing native windows and turns them into frameless ones with all of the expected native os features.
+It only uses native os calls and is completely independent of Qt.
 Supported platforms are Windows 10, macOS and Unix/Linux.

 The native OS features supported are: